metablaster/WindowsFirewallRuleset/docs/FAQ.md

     section below and then come back here.

 2. If you can't get rid of the message and profile options are not back even after reboot, next step is to verify the following location in GPO:\
    `Computer Configuration\Windows Settings\Security Settings\Network List Manager Policies`

-    - Here make sure everything is set to `Not Configured`, and if you change something reboot system to verify.
+    Here make sure everything is set to `Not Configured`, and if you change something reboot system to verify.

 3. If profile options are still not back there is only one option left which is resetting network settings as follows:

    - `Settings -> Network & Internet -> Network Reset`
    - Make sure not to reboot until required time has passed, usually 5 minutes, let it reboot on it's own and profile options should re-appear.

-- Finally you may want to import your exported firewall policy, this will not bring problem back.
-- Next time make sure not to run `Set-NetworkProfile` or `Set-NetConnectionProfile` if there is no valid reason.

 ## The maximum number of concurrent operations for this user has been exceeded